 Concours d’Elegance; Automotive Aftermarket Industry Week;

-Woodward Ave Dream Cruise & Mid-America’s 10th Anniversary.
+Woodward Ave Dream Cruise, Mid-America’s 10th Anniversary and

 SPECIFIC SUBJECTS OR ISSUES THE EXPERT CAN KNOWLEDGEABLY

 Aftermarket products & services, New & used vehicle purchases,